How the Small Estate Affidavit Works

 Thirty days after the death of a decedent, any person indebted to the decedent or having possession of tangible personal property or an instrument evidencing a debt, obligation, stock or chose in action belonging to the decedent shall make payment of the indebtedness or deliver the tangible personal property or an instrument evidencing a debt, obligation, stock or chose in action to a person claiming to be the successor of the decedent on being presented an affidavit made by or on behalf of the successor.

-Real Property Transfers Through Affidavit
+Real Estate Transfers Through Affidavit

 Not sooner than six months after the death of a decedent, a person or persons claiming as successor or successors to the decedent's interest in real property may file in the court in the county in which the decedent was domiciled at the time of death an affidavit describing the real property and the interest of the decedent in that property.